Beacon Ads (internal)

 How to place a Landing Page Banner Ad on Ghost

-Where to find the Zone code to paste on Ghost
+1. Where to find the Ad Zone code on Broadstreet

-Select Javascript (Standard) in the top menu, then find the second dark box under "Insert this where you want the zone/ad-unit to appear:" Click the copy icon at far right.
+On the popup that appears, select Javascript (Standard) in the top nav bar, then look for the second dark box immediately under "Insert this where you want the zone/ad-unit to appear:" On the far right of this box is a copy files icon, which you can click on to copy this code.

 Newsletter 1 (...480)